 A pulled muscle, a strained knee or a bruised hip are just some minor injuries most athlete’s are probably are well acquainted with.
 “No pain, no gain” may make sense with developing your physical prowess.
 But what about emotional pain?
 What does emotional pain mean?
 Should an athlete just ignore it and hope it will go away?
 Maybe.
 But that is developing emotional ignorance and an ignorance to their body’s health, harmony, and well-being.

 It is far better to be emotionally aware and to consciously take steps to maintain an emotional sense of well-being.
 One may just have an “emotional bruise” that will heal easily.
-But just as physical trauma is serious business, emotional trauma must be understood and be carefully nurtured. (ref.
+But just as physical trauma is serious business, emotional trauma from life’s journey – and especially the emotional trauma from brutal injuries and accidents during practice or competition – must be understood and be carefully nurtured.
+Emotional trauma from sport injuries can easily affect an athlete’s performance long after their physical recovery. (ref.
 Section 7.2: “Trauma and Addiction Corrupting the Cognitive-Emotional Relationship” of the Symbiotic Psychology Book.)